 As you might suspect, Poland has a whole series of customs and traditions surrounding Easter, which range from pious to playful, to downright pagan.
-And, when Kraków is not in the middle of a pandemic, believe us - it's all on!!
 As a deeply Catholic country, Polish Easter traditions (PL:Wielkanoc) are taken very seriously.
 In fact, Easter in Poland is arguably the most important holiday of the year for the nation's most devout, but also an important time for more secular Poles to spend with family, regardless of their religious views.

 WHEN IS EASTER CELEBRATED IN POLAND?

-In 2021, Easter Sunday in Poland will be celebrated on the 4th of April.
-Thus, Easter Monday in Poland will be celebrated on the 5th of April!
-As such, you can expect bars and restaurants to be largely empty of locals or completely closed from Good Friday to Easter Sunday (April 2-4, 2021); shops are typically closed on Easter Sunday and Monday (April 4-5, 2021), which are official holidays.
-However, Easter in Poland begins a whole week earlier!
+In 2023, Easter Sunday in Poland will be celebrated on the 9th of April, and no bonus points for deducing that, thusly, Easter Monday in Poland will be celebrated on the 10th of April.
+As such, you can expect bars and restaurants to be largely empty of locals or completely closed from Good Friday to Easter Sunday (April 7-9, 2023); shops are typically closed on Easter Sunday and Monday (April 9-10, 2023), which are official holidays.
+However, Easter in Poland actually begins a whole week earlier!

 HOW IS EASTER CELEBRATED IN KRAKÓW, POLAND?

-The beginning of the Easter holiday season is around the time you'll start seeing traditional handmade ‘palms’ for sale in Kraków’s market square, particularly during the annual Easter Fair in the days before Palm Sunday (March 26, 2021) - the Catholic holiday so named for the palm branches laid on the ground before Jesus on his entrance into Jerusalem.
+The beginning of the Easter holiday season is around the time you'll start seeing traditional handmade ‘palms’ for sale in Kraków’s market square, particularly during the annual Easter Fair (March 30 - April 10, 2023) in the days before Palm Sunday (April 2, 2023) - the Catholic holiday so named for the palm branches laid on the ground before Jesus on his entrance into Jerusalem.
 As the Polish climate isn’t particularly conducive to palm trees, Polish Catholics invented their own ‘palms’ - essentially elaborately handwoven wands made from a variety of dried flowers and plants.
 Rather than trample them, however, Poles take their palms to church on Palm Sunday, in order to have them blessed before they decorate the home for the season.
-NOTE: Unfortunately, the 2021 Krakow Easter Fair has been cancelled.

 As any true Polish mother will attest, you can’t bring an Easter palm home to a dirty domicile, and the week leading up to Easter Sunday is traditionally a time of spring cleaning, as well as attending mass (again on Thursday to remember the Last Supper, and on Good Friday to attend stations of the cross).
 Easter eggs - known as ‘pisanki’ - are also hard-boiled, dyed (traditionally with onion skins) and hand-decorated by families in the lead-up to Easter.
 On Easter Saturday, these eggs are added - along with other small portions of food that will be eaten the following morning: sausage, bread, salt, beets, horseradish, and a symbolic ram made of dough - to traditional Easter baskets and taken to church to be blessed.